 Child Tax Credit and Additional Child Tax Credit

 According to the CDC, close to 4 million babies are born in the U.S. each year.
 Whether you’ve recently welcomed a bundle of joy or already have a child under the age of 16, you may qualify for the Child Tax Credit.
-Each child is worth up to $1,000 in savings.
-The best part is that if you’re unable to get the full credit, you’ll receive the remaining portion as the refundable Additional Child Tax Credit.
+Each child is worth up to $2,000 in savings.
+The best part is up to $1,400 per child is refundable.

 Child and Dependent Care Credit